openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

 type ProvisionerEventType string

 const (
+	// ProvisionerEventCreate represent create event
 	ProvisionerEventCreate ProvisionerEventType = "Create"
+	// ProvisionerEventDelete represent delete event
 	ProvisionerEventDelete ProvisionerEventType = "Delete" )

-// HookResource represent the resources on which hook action
+// PVHook defines the field which will be updated for PV Hook Action type PVHook struct {
+	// Annotations needs to be added/removed on/from the PV
+	Annotations map[string]string `json:"annotations,omitempty"`

+	// Finalizers needs to be added/removed on/from the PV
+	Finalizers []string `json:"finalizers,omitempty"`
+}

+// PVCHook defines the field which will be updated for PVC Hook Action type PVCHook struct {
+	// Annotations needs to be added/removed on/from the PVC
+	Annotations map[string]string `json:"annotations,omitempty"`

+	// Finalizers needs to be added/removed on/from the PVC
+	Finalizers []string `json:"finalizers,omitempty"`
+}

+// ServiceHook defines the field which will be updated for Service Hook Action type ServiceHook struct {
+	// Annotations needs to be added/removed on/from the Service
+	Annotations map[string]string `json:"annotations,omitempty"`

-// needs to be executed
+	// Finalizers needs to be added/removed on/from the Service
-type HookResource struct {
+	Finalizers []string `json:"finalizers,omitempty"`
+}

+// DeploymentHook defines the field which will be updated for Deployment Hook Action type DeploymentHook struct {
-	// List of Annotations, mapped to the type of resources, needs to be added on the given resource Annotations map[ResourceType][]string `json:"annotations"`
+	// Annotations needs to be added/removed on/from the Deployment
+	Annotations map[string]string `json:"annotations,omitempty"`

-	// List of Finalizers, mapped to the type of resources, needs to be added on the given resource Finalizers map[ResourceType][]string `json:"finalizers"` }
+	// Finalizers needs to be added/removed on/from the Deployment
+	Finalizers []string `json:"finalizers,omitempty"`
+}

 // HookConfig represent the to be executed by nfs-provisioner